rutujasoundale/rutujasoundale/README.md

 # Hi 👋 I'm Rutuja Soundale

-🎓 B.Tech in Electronics and Telecommunication Engineering
+🎓 B.Tech in Electronics and Telecommunication Engineering(2023-2027)

 🧠 Double Minor in Artificial Intelligence and Data Science